leapwallet/cosmos-node-setup/docs/blockchain-node-setup.md

     ## END: Set environment variables ##
     ####################################
     ```
 2. Set up the relevant blockchain node by picking the relevant link from the following list.

-If the blockchain node you're interested in isn't listed below, then pick a similar link anyway such as a validator setup link if you're setting up a validator, and follow similar instructions by referring to the blockchain node's official docs:
+    If the blockchain node you're interested in isn't listed below, then pick a similar link anyway such as a validator setup link if you're setting up a validator, and follow similar instructions by referring to the blockchain node's official docs.

+    If you're running an RPC node, then we recommend keeping state for one more than the number of days required to unbond tokens.
+This way, queriers can see relevant transactions regarding unstaking while you keep storage costs down.

     - Commercio.network:
         - `testnet11k`:
             - [Validator](blockchain-nodes/commercio-network/testnet11k/validator.md)